top of page

 But be careful when choosing the color.
 Selecting the right color and using it appropriately on a resume isn't as easy as it may seem.

-Read on to learn how to choose the best resume color, and find out which colors work well and which should be avoided.
+Read on to learn how to choose the best resume color and determine which colors work well and which should be avoided.

-Why is a color on a resume important?
+Why is the color on a resume important?

-Colors bear a strong psychological meaning and can affect our thoughts and feelings on an unconscious level.
+Colors have a strong psychological meaning and can affect our thoughts and feelings on an unconscious level.

-For example, red is typically associated with passion, danger or anger and can make us feel uneasy, whereas pink brings to mind thoughts of happiness and innocence; blue can be calming and yellow can energize.
+For example, red is typically associated with passion, danger, or anger and can make us feel uneasy, whereas pink brings thoughts of happiness and innocence; blue can be calming, and yellow can energize.

 While resume color schemes can make a resume visually interesting, color can make or break its success.
 It all depends on how you use colors to get the desired effect.